Skip to content

 Short description

 Index fragmentation is a critical issue that can cause performance problems in SQL Server databases if they aren't rebuilt promptly.
-It's a best practice to monitor the level of fragmentation and rebuild and reorganize indexes regularly.
+It's a best practice to monitor the level of fragmentation, rebuild, and reorganize indexes regularly.
 Index fragmentation occurs as gaps in data pages and logical fragmentation.

-• Method 1: Create a SQL Server agent job to rebuild indexes and update statistics.
+• Create a SQL Server agent job to rebuild indexes and update statistics.

 Resolution

-1. Start the Microsoft SQL Server Management Studio client, and then log in to it.
+1. Start the Microsoft SQL Server Management Studio (SSMS) client, and then log in to it.

-6. Select Database, and then add the command that you want to run periodically.
+7. Choose Database, and then add the command that you want to periodically run.

 DECLARE @Objectid INT, @Indexid INT,@schemaname VARCHAR(100),@tablename VARCHAR(300),@ixname VARCHAR(500),@avg_fragment float,@command VARCHAR(4000)